Xela3026/workflows-docs/docs/workflows.md

 - **fileType**: the type of file you are using.
 - **delimiter**: when the data is extracted and stored as an array, this will be the character that separates each piece of data.
 - **includeEmpty**: whether to include empty lines when recording data from the file. `true` will include empty lines, `false` will ignore empty lines.
 Empty cells in a CSV file will never be ignored.
-- **headerIndex**: (optional) will use the first line of a CSV file as column titles.
+- **headerIndex**: (optional for CSV) the index of the row that contains the file's column titles.
 This will allow you to refer to column titles instead of column indexes when retrieving data.

 <br/>